nodro7/angular-mydatepicker/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.
 The library is tested with Angular version 7.2.0.

-The datepicker source code is in the __projects/angular-mydatepicker/src/lib__ folder.
+Source code of the datepicker is in the [projects/angular-mydatepicker/src](https://github.com/kekeh/angular-mydatepicker/tree/master/projects/angular-mydatepicker/src) folder.

 Online demo is [here](http://kekeh.github.io/angular-mydatepicker)